kevinlondon/kevinlondon.github.io/_drafts/2022-02-18-getting-feedback-when-youre-established.md

 ___

-As we gain experience, it becomes increasingly difficult to see the faults in our thinking and to avoid making blunders.
+As we gain experience, it becomes increasingly difficult to see the faults in our thinking and the decisions grow in consequence.
 We have to take care to avoid mistakes because it could take a while for us to see them as such.
-We need to work harder at letting others speak and take the lead, and balancing what they share against our prior conceptions.
+We need to encourage others to others to speak and take the lead, and listen to what they say.
  Lastly, we need to actively request feedback and acknowledge when we're wrong.

-By taking these steps, hopefully it helps us avoid falling into the trappings of experience and hubris which can come with it, if we're not careful.
+By taking these steps, we can hopefully avoid falling into the trappings of experience.